hguzha/FHIR-Server-Docs/_1.0/02-installing/07-configuring.md

 toc: true
 ---

-# IBM FHIR Server Operator

-This README provides instructions about installing an instance of IBM FHIR Server.

-This inventory item contains:
-- References to all the images used by an instance of IBM FHIR Server.
-- A sample IBMFHIRServer resource for installing an instance of IBM FHIR Server.

 ## Prerequisites

 Installing an instance of IBM FHIR Server requires an installed IBM FHIR Server Operator.
-See inventory item [ibmFhirServerOperatorSetup](../ibmFhirServerOperatorSetup/README.md#installing) for instructions to install the IBM FHIR Server Operator.
+See inventory item [ibmFhirServerOperatorSetup](#install-the-fhir-server-operator) for instructions to install the IBM FHIR Server Operator.

 Installing an instance of IBM FHIR Server requires at least namespace administration privileges.